sachin-pikle/aura-tutorials/aura-js-creditscore/deploy_microservice.md

     2.6.
 Review the options you selected and click **Create** to create the app.

     2.7.
-In your fork repo, review the aura-js-creditscore/wercker.yml file.
+In your forked repo, review the aura-js-creditscore-v1/wercker.yml file.
 Note the following differences as we use Istio side cars alongside our microservice

     **a) kubectl step with embedded istioctl command for istio side car injection (manual)**